Ultrametric analogues of Ulam stability of groups: Stability via (bounded) cohomology

 Fix a finite presentation $\Gamma = \langle S \mid R \rangle$.
 We will show stability in terms of asymptotic homomorphisms at the level of the free group $F_S$: see Proposition \ref{prop:stab_equiv}.
-Four our purposes, it will be more convenient to replace usual convergence by convergence along $\omega$.
-In this setting, the following notion, introduced in \cite{GLT} and formalized in \cite{defdim}, allows to show stability with a linear estimate:
+For our purposes, it will be more convenient to replace usual convergence by convergence along $\omega$.
+In this setting, the following notion, introduced in \cite{GLT} and formalised in \cite{defdim}, allows to show stability with a linear estimate:

-\begin{definition} Let $\Gamma = \langle S \mid R \rangle$ be a finitely presented group, let $\G$ be a family of groups equipped with bi-invariant metrics, and let $(\hf_n : F_S \to G_n \in \G)_{n \geq 1}$ be a sequence with $\defe(\hf_n) \xrightarrow{n \to \omega} 0$.
-We say that a sequence $(\hff_n : F_S \to G_n)_{n \geq 1}$ \emph{diminishes the defect} of $(\hf_n)_{n \geq 1}$ if $\defe(\hff_n) = o_\omega(\defe(\hf_n))$ and $\dist(\hf_n, \hff_n) = O_\omega(\defe(\hf_n))$.
+\begin{definition} Let $\Gamma = \langle S \mid R \rangle$ be a finitely presented group, let $\G$ be a family of groups equipped with bi-invariant metrics, and let $(\hf_n \colon F_S \to G_n \in \G)_{n \geq 1}$ be a sequence with $\defe(\hf_n) \xrightarrow{n \to \omega} 0$.
+We say that a sequence $(\hff_n \colon F_S \to G_n)_{n \geq 1}$ \emph{diminishes the defect} of $(\hf_n)_{n \geq 1}$ if $\defe(\hff_n) = o_\omega(\defe(\hf_n))$ and $\dist(\hf_n, \hff_n) = O_\omega(\defe(\hf_n))$.

 If such a $(\hff_n)_{n \geq 1}$ exists, we say that $(\hf_n)_{n \geq 1}$ has the \emph{property of defect diminishing}.
 If this is true for every $(\hf_n)_{n \geq 1}$, then $\Gamma$ is said to have the \emph{property of defect diminishing with respect to $\G$}. \end{definition}